RhineGST/FICTION-ZJU-Groupsite-Source/content/authors/Sergei-Novozhilov/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  # - Ph.D.
-Students
+  - Researchers
   - Visitors

 department:
-  - Computer Science and Engeneering
+  - Computer Science and Engineering

 # Organizations/Affiliations
 organizations: